The MoT Files: Postcodes where you're most likely to pass and fail

-One of the most surprising aspects to come out of The MoT Files is the amount of regional variations.
-You wouldn't have thought that the MoT test (and whether you pass or fail) would vary that much - but it does.
+The regional variation in the MoT Files is staggering.
+You wouldn't have thought that the MoT test (and whether you pass or fail) would vary that much on where you live, but our data shows a huge swing between the best and worst regions.

-Cars that are MoT'd in the extremities tend to perform worse than areas that are further inland, with the lowest rates in the country made up with coastal postcodes.
-Harsher conditions appear to equate to a lower pass rate, with the lowest three postcodes - Dundee, Lerwick and Kirkcaldy - all covering Scottish coastal towns.
-It's a similar story for Plymouth, Truro and Exeter in England.
+Generally speaking, cars that are MoT'd in the extremities tend to perform worse than areas that are further inland, with the lowest pass rates in the country made up with coastal and rural postcodes.
+The UK’s worst three postcodes - Dundee, Kirkcaldy and Plymouth - all cover large coastal areas and it’s a similar story for Exeter, Lerwick and Truro.

 In Dundee (DD), every other car fails its MoT and you are 22 per cent less likely to pass your first MoT than you are in the rest of the UK.
-Almost a quarter of cars fail on Lighting and signalling , while MoT failure for brake problems is 98 per cent more likely in Dundee than the rest of the country.
+Almost 30 per cent of cars fail on lighting and signalling, while MoT failure for brake problems is 150 per cent higher than the UK average.
 Chevrolet has the lowest failure rate in Dundee, but only 348 were tested (compared to more than 13,000 Fords) and it's still 29 per cent higher than elsewhere.

 Birmingham carries out more MoT tests than any other postcode area - and by some way too.
-In the period that our data focuses on (October 2010-September 2011), there were 788,357 tests carried out, significantly more than the second highest, Sheffied, with 579,371.
-Coincidentally, the two postcodes have the same pass rate and sit at 47th and 58th in the overall table.
+In the period that our data focuses on (October 2012-September 2013), there were 793,306 tests carried out, significantly more than the second highest, Sheffield, with 580,874, although the former scores one per cent higher.

 Pass Rate By Postcode